tinmarino/try/speech.md

 ## Q/A

-MJ: Try to publish a fruitless investigation ...
+MJ: Let's try to publish a fruitless investigation ...
-Ti: Let us learn from your mistakes
+Ti: So that we can learn from our mistakes

-Ti: Try to promote failure ...
+Ti: We can try to promote failure ...
-MJ: You cannot fail at that!
+MJ: We cannot fail at that!

-MJ: Try to practice and make perfect ...
+MJ: Let's try to practice and make perfect ...
 Ti: Perfection is the unique objective quality metric

-MJ: Try to connect and, if you will, try not to try.
+MJ: We can try to connect and, if we will, we can try not to try.

 # 5/ Conclusion: Tin 30s